brianmhunt/brianmhunt.github.io/_posts/2014-01-25-strong-crypto-python-passwords.md

 Storing passwords with cryptographically recognized techniques, using Python.

 # Why

-Sometimes the passwords we store to authenticate people are inadvertently disclosed.
-When stored without cryptographically sound techniques, this represents a failure of the authentication system.
+Stored passwords get disclosed from time to time.

 This is bad news for users, the authenticator, and it undermines trust in our systems for storing and accessing online data.

-When using cryptography it is possible that even if the values stored are disclosed that the secrets they reflect remain opaque.
+When using cryptography it is possible that even if the values stored are disclosed that the secrets they reflect remain opaque, or at least cost ineffective to discover.

 # How

-Using the cypher [Password-Based Key Derivation Function 2](http://en.wikipedia.org/wiki/PBKDF2) or (even better) [scrypt](http://en.wikipedia.org/wiki/Scrypt) one can make it expensive to obtain secrets from stored values.
+Using the cypher [Password-Based Key Derivation Function 2](http://en.wikipedia.org/wiki/PBKDF2) or (perhaps even better) [scrypt](http://en.wikipedia.org/wiki/Scrypt) or bcrypt one can make it expensive to obtain secrets from stored values.
 These cyphers are known as [key derivation functions (KDF)](http://en.wikipedia.org/wiki/Key_derivation_function) and below is an example of using a KDF in Python on Google App Engine.

 A KDF is given a token (e.g. a password) and returns what is called a *derived key*, which is the value that one stores.

-With PBKDF2 it is computationally expensive to verify that a token is equal to a derived key.
-That expense is proportional to the number of *iterations* of the algorithm that they employe.
+With PBKDF2 it can be computationally expensive to verify that a token is equal to a derived key.
+The expense is proportional to the number of *iterations* given as a parameter.
 With scrypt the number of iterations increases not only the computational intensity but the amount of memory needed.

+There is an excellent Q & A [Security.SE: How to securely hash passwords?](http://security.stackexchange.com/q/211/2914) that goes into detail how to do this.
+What is below is just an implementation that I hope adheres to the principles set out there.

+The entire class below can be found in a [Github Gist](https://gist.github.com/brianmhunt/8621775).

-## Vectors
+## The vector

-If someone slurps your database of passwords, there are a number of ways they can obtain the secret passwords from the stored values.
+The topic merits a little background.
+If someone slurps a database of passwords, there are a number of ways they can obtain the secret passwords from the stored values.
 If the passwords are stored in plain text then the gig is up.
 If the passwords are hashed, then there is more work that must be done.

 One would typically start by comparing the values against a database of popular passwords, which may indicate the algorithm used to hash the values.
-For example
+For example the following, with outcomes shortened for brievity:

 | Password | Hash | Outcome |
 |:---------|:-----|--------:|